Bold new plan needed to help 60,000 more people into work in Wales and tackle economic inactivity.

-This time of year is synonymous with education and learning, with students across the UK only recently heading back to school, college, or university, perhaps even embarking on new courses and subjects.
+This time of the year is synonymous with education, as students in the UK recently returned to school, college, or university, possibly venturing into new courses and subjects.

 Read more here.

-As part of the Queen’s Speech, the Government announced plans to introduce a Higher Education Bill.
-Part of its purpose is to enable the introduction of the lifelong loan entitlement (LLE), which will provide individuals with a loan entitlement equivalent to four years of post-18 education that can be used over a lifetime for flexible study at both further and higher education providers.
+How can we make lifelong learning effective for different regions?
+As part of the Queen’s Speech, the Government announced plans for a Higher Education Bill, intending to introduce the lifelong loan entitlement (LLE).
+This LLE offers individuals a loan equivalent to four years of post-18 education for flexible study at both further and higher education providers.

-While the LLE is pitched as a means to improve the skills system by ensuring people get the skills that employers want, very little is known about how the LLE will work in practice.
-A consultation soliciting views on the scope and scale of the LLE closed on Friday 06 May.
+While pitched as a tool to enhance the skills system, little is known about how the LLE will practically function.
+A consultation seeking opinions on the scope and scale of the LLE concluded on Friday, May 6th.

 Read more here.